mantielero/solvespace.nim/README.md

 # About
-**solvespace.nim** is a library wrappeing SolveSpace's geometric constraint solver.
+**solvespace.nim** is a library wrapping SolveSpace's geometric constraint solver.
 This enables the calculation of the geometry by setting conditions such as: distance between points, distance between line and point, and many others.

 This could be used in conjunction with [occt.nim](https://github.com/mantielero/occt.nim).